Hyperbaric Oxygen Therapy & Athletics

 A 15 year old high school football player that had two concussions two weeks apart who lost his ability to read and suffered from post concussive migraines was treated with the identical protocol.

-After 40 Hyperbaric treatment sessions he is almost matching High school mean scores, his visual motor speed improved 35% , reaction time 25%, as well as an 80% reduction in frequency and severity of headaches and a complete resolution of nausea.
+After treatment his visual motor speed improved 35%, reaction time 25%, as well as an 80% reduction in frequency of headaches.

 Naturopathic Sports Medicine:

-Fish oil, Curcumin, Vitamin D, Magnesium, Zinc and Vitamin E are considered in atheletes with brain injury as these have data supporting their use in TBI.
+Fish oil, Curcumin, Vitamin D, Magnesium, Zinc and Vitamin E are considered in athletes with brain injury as these have data supporting their use in TBI.